 '''

-ccconfig -- -g -DDEBUGGING

-or

 ccconfig -c gcc32 -- -ansi -fshort-enums

 '''

 If you'd like to interface with the Perl core, you may find a suitable configuration using something like:

 3.5 Copyright

 Copyright (c) 2002-2008 Marcus Holland-Moritz.
 All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.